 Make sure to check the moisture levels in the soil before you water your plant each time.
 This will make sure that you are only giving your plant moisture once the potting mix has had time to dry out.

-We like to do this through one of two ways.
+We like to do this in one of two ways.
 Firstly, using either a moisture monitor or just our finger to check the water levels in the potting mix.
 If it is still damp then wait a few days before watering again.
 You can also lift up your Spider Plant as we mentioned before.
 Only do this if your plant isn’t that mature as you don’t want to hurt your back or anything whilst doing this.

 Drainage issues can also cause droopy Spider Plant leaves